-- To use the VBA Compiler you do not need to have a knowledge of any other programming languages except VBA – Visual Basic for Application.
+- To use the VBA Compiler you do not need to have knowledge of any other programming languages except VBA – Visual Basic for Application.

-- You do not need to select which VBA functions you need to compile – all the VBA code methods (procedures, functions and properties) will be compiled with one mouse click on the “Compile” button.
+- You do not need to select which VBA functions you need to compile – all of the VBA code methods (procedures, functions and properties) will be compiled with one mouse click on the “Compile” button.

 How the VBA Compiler works

 The DoneEx VbaCompiler transforms source VBA code into C-code and, in the final stage, the C-language code is compiled into a native Windows DLL file.